lribeiroalves/PyTradeGames/README.md

 First of all, you must clone this repository to your PC.

 Then you must create a virtual environment where you are gonna run the application.
-For it you must open the shell prompt on the main directory of the project and type
+For it you must open the terminal on the main directory of the project and type

 ```shell
 python -v venv .venv